 Step 3: Consider an Offer in Compromise Agreement

-Are you struggling to make ends meet and wondering how you’ll pay off your tax debt without sliding into severe financial difficulties?
-If so, an Offer in Compromise may be the answer.
-An Offer in Compromise allows you to settle your tax debt for less than the full amount you owe.
+Are you struggling to make ends meet and wondering how you’ll pay off your unpaid taxes without sliding into severe financial difficulties?
+If so, an Offer in Compromise (OIC) may be the answer.
+An OIC allows you to settle your back taxes for less than the full amount you owe.

-Once you’ve used the tool and determined you have a good chance of being approved, you can find step-by-step instructions and all forms you need to apply in the Offer in Compromise Booklet, Form 656-B. You’ll also need to come up with a non-refundable $186 application fee.
+Once you’ve used the tool and determined you have a good chance of being approved, you can find step-by-step instructions and all forms you need to apply in the Offer in Compromise Booklet, Form 656-B. You’ll also need to come up with a nonrefundable $205 application fee.

 Step 4: Look for Additional Income Streams

 Paying off your tax debt is a priority.
 If you don’t have the cash to pay the balance off quickly, you might want to consider looking for other ways to earn some extra cash.
 These include: